kevoree/kevoree-js/tools/grunt-kevoree/README.md

 #### options.modulesPath
 Type: `String`
-Default value: `'/path/to/grunt-kevoree'`
+Default value: `'.deploy_units'`

-A string value that is used to determine the modulesPath variable for Kevoree resolver (where downloaded modules are going to be installed)
+A string value that is used to determine the modulesPath variable for Kevoree resolver (where resolved modules are going to be installed)

 #### options.gui
 Type: `Boolean`